markvaaz/ScarletMarket/README.md

 # ScarletMarket

-**ScarletMarket** is a V Rising mod that adds a comprehensive player trading system.
-Create your own shops, set up automated NPC traders, and build a thriving marketplace economy with other players on your server.
+**ScarletMarket** is a V Rising mod that transforms your server into a bustling marketplace economy.
+Create automated player-to-player shops with persistent NPC traders that work 24/7, even when you're offline.
+Build your trading empire, set flexible pricing with any item as currency, and let other players discover and trade with your shops seamlessly.

 ---